jpfluger/examples/ubuntu-14.04/squid.md

 ## Restricting website access

-If we require a more full-featured solution to restrict website access, we can install [squidGuard](http://www.squidguard.org/).
+If we require a more full-featured solution to restrict website access, we can install [squidGuard](http://www.squidguard.org/) which will install pre-configured blacklists.
 See this Ubuntu [tutorial](http://www.cyberciti.biz/faq/squidguard-web-filter-block-websites/) for help.

-But in this example, we will explicitly define restricted domains.
+But in this example, we only want to allow access to a single domain, so we will explicitly define the domains within the existing Squid installation.

 Open the Squid configuration file.